Paolo Roversi

 PR

 I was twenty-four when I arrived.
 I didn’t speak French or English, so I was a stranger in every sense.
 But Paris taught me how to grow up as a photographer.
-Quickly I realized so I changed my cameras, my idea of light, and my way of standing in front of the subject.
-I discovered the new masters, Blumenfeld and Moon, and they opened my eyes even more new possibilities.
-In Paris I understood that photography wasn’t just a technique, it could be another world.
+Very quickly, I realized my potential, so I changed my cameras, my idea of light, and the way I stood in front of the subject.
+I discovered new masters—Blumenfeld and Moon—and they opened my eyes to new possibilities.
+In Paris I understood that photography wasn’t just a technique; it could be another world.

 EO